MidMichigan’s Nurse Residency Will Launch Your RN Career in Emergency Nursing or Critical Care

 - Training and certification will include (as appropriate for the specific residency): BLS, PALS, CPI, ACLS, NIMS, Telemetry Measurement and Monitoring certification.

-- Critical Care nurse residents will be assigned to positions in the medical intensive care units at MidMichigan Medical Centers in Midland or Gratiot.
+- Critical Care and Progressive Care Nurse Residents will be assigned to positions at MidMichigan Medical Centers in Midland or Gratiot.

-- Emergency Nursing residents will be assigned to positions at MidMichigan Medical Centers in Clare, Gladwin, Gratiot or Mt.
+- Emergency Department Nursing Residents will be assigned to positions at MidMichigan Medical Centers in Clare, Gladwin, Gratiot or Mt.
 Pleasant.

 - Nurse residents do not practice independently.
 They do not have assigned patients or a patient load.